 Set up an API test đź”—

 An API test provides a flexible way to check the functionality and performance of API endpoints.
-See Use an API Test to test an endpoint for an overview of API tests in Splunk Synthetic Monitoring.
+See API Tests for endpoint for an overview of API tests in Splunk Synthetic Monitoring.

 Set up an API test đź”—